pschaus/book_lepl1402/source/part1.rst

     a[2] = 5;
     int b = a[1] + a[2];   // gives 5 because a[1] is automatically initialized to 0

 Note that the size of an array is fixed.
 Once you have created it, you cannot change the number of elements in it.
-Unlike Python lists , arrays in Java do not have slice() or append() methods to add or remove elements.
+Unlike Python lists, arrays in Java do not have slice() or append() methods to add or remove elements.
 However, we will see later the more flexible :code:`ArrayList` class.

 Mental model for arrays
 -----------------------

 There is an important difference between array variables and primitive-type variables.
-An array variable does not directly represent a part of the RAM that contains the values of the array elements.
-Instead, an array variable represents a "reference" to the array.
+An array variable does not directly represent the array elements.
+Instead, an array variable can be seen as a "reference" to the content of the array.
 You can imagine it like this:

 +-----------------------+------------------------------------------------------------+
 | Java code             | In memory during execution                                 |